MaineKuehn/usim/docs/source/api/usim.rst

 The :py:mod:`usim` package provides access to the entire μSim API in one convenient, flat namespace.
-Logically, the API can be divided into different topics, however.
+Logically, the API can be divided into different topics.
 In addition, :py:mod:`usim.typing` allows for type annotations to statically verify simulations.